seanko16/cybersecurity-portfolio/TryHackMe/Cyber-Threat-Intelligence/Threat-Intelligence-Tools.md

 # Threat Intelligence Tools

 ## Overview
 This room introduces the different **types of threat intelligence** and key **tools for investigation**.
-I am currently progressing through it, learning how to classify intelligence, use OSINT platforms, and conduct hands-on investigations using multiple tools.
+I learned how to classify intelligence, use OSINT platforms, and conduct hands-on investigations using multiple tools.

 ---